-- a) Establishment of secure storage areas for Hazmat; - b) Labelling of Hazmat following Workplace Hazardous Material Information System (WHMIS) guidelines; - c) Transportation of Hazmat compliant with the Transportation of Dangerous Goods (TDG) Regulations; - d) Packaging of Hazmat compliant with the TDG Regulations; and - e) Training of personnel in correct usage and storage of hazardous materials.
+- a) Establishment of secure storage areas for Hazmat; - b) Labelling of Hazmat in accordance with Workplace Hazardous Material Information System (WHMIS) legislation; - c) Transportation of Hazmat in accordance with the Transportation of Dangerous Goods (TDG) Regulations; and - d) Training of personnel in correct handling, use, and storage of hazardous materials.
+Part of this training is in WHMIS which includes how to read Material Safety Data Sheets (MSDSs) can be found on site computers.